Born 1946, London.

 From 1964-65 Hamish Fulton studied at Hammersmith College of Art and then at St Martin's School of Art, also in London, from 1965-68 before going to the Royal College of Art from 1968-69.

 Like his contemporaries at St Martin's: Richard Long, Barry Flanagan and Gilbert and George, he was encouraged to incorporate time into his work.
-From 1969 he began making "art resulting from the experience of individual walks".
-The walks involve different structures such as "a continuous 106 mile walk without sleep" of 1993.
+From 1969 he began making "art resulting from the experience of individual walks" - a new form of landscape art.
+The walks involve different structures such as: A Continuous 106 mile Walk Without Sleep" of 1993; 7 Days Walking 7 Nights Camping, 1989; 21 Days in the Cairngorms, 2010 and Ten 21 Day Walks, 2011 (featuring walks made between 1990 and 2011 in ten different countries).

 |Callanish.
 A Five Day, One Hundred Mile Walk|